-The full effects of the Acts on Medicaid payment and on our Medicaid rebates cannot be known until all of these provisions are implemented and the CMS issues applicable regulations or guidance.
+The full effects of the Acts on Medicaid payment and on our Medicaid rebates cannot be known until all of these provisions are implemented and the CMS issues applicable regulations or guidance but may have an adverse impact thereon.

 We are susceptible to product liability claims that may not be covered by insurance and could require us to pay substantial sums.